 All requirements for the degree must be completed in three (3) academic years.
 In the event of extenuating circumstances, students may take as much as four (4) years, six (6) months from the date of initial matriculation to complete the MSHS degree.
 Extensions of this time limit may be granted through petition to the Department.
 All students must complete the MSHS degree requirements in the calendar year in which they participate in commencement exercises.
-Failure to do so may result in administrative withdrawal from the program in the event that insufficient progress is a factor.
+Failure to do so may result a referral to Student Performance Committee and may result in an administrative withdrawal from the program.